How to Change a Band Saw Blade in Just 4 Simple Steps

 To change your band saw blade, there are a few basic steps to follow.
 It’s important to pay attention to the manufacturer’s recommendations, though, as each blade has its own unique requirements.

-Band saw blades are packaged generally to form a tight coil, so our first step is to unravel this coil.
+The band saw blades are packaged generally to form a tight coil, so our first step is to unravel this coil.
 Keep your eyes and hands safe with protective gear as these coils can be dangerous and sharp, then hold the blade together and cut the ties which hold it in.
 Your blade is now ready to be installed on your saw.

 Before making any adjustments to your band saw, always ensure that you disconnect it from the power source.
 Disconnecting from the power source may seem extreme, but one accidental knock could start your band saw and open up the possibility of numerous injuries.